yzfneo/yzfneo.github.io/_posts/2025-09-20-us-history-guide.md

 ## 21st Century and Modern Era (2000-Present)

 ### 2001: 9/11 attacks and War on Terror
 On September 11, 2001, al-Qaeda terrorists hijacked four commercial airplanes, crashing two into the World Trade Center in New York City, one into the Pentagon, and the fourth in a field in Pennsylvania after passengers fought back.
-The attacks killed nearly 3,000 Americans and led to the War on Terror, including invasions of Afghanistan and Iraq.
+The attacks killed 2,977 Americans (not including 19 hijackers) and led to the War on Terror, including invasions of Afghanistan and Iraq.

-**Key Figures:** George W. Bush, Rudy Giuliani
+**Key Figures:** George W. Bush, Rudy Giuliani **Casualties:** 2,977 victims (343 firefighters, 72 law enforcement, 2,606 in World Trade Center, 125 at Pentagon, 44 in Pennsylvania)
-**Major Events:** Towers collapse, PATRIOT Act enacted
+**Economic Impact:** $100+ billion in direct costs; Stock market closed for 4 days, lost $1.2 trillion in value when reopened **Global Response:** Led to creation of Department of Homeland Security and TSA; PATRIOT Act expanded surveillance powers **Major Events:** Towers collapse, PATRIOT Act enacted

 ### 2001: Enron scandal and economic reforms